jaimindp/Devcember/README.md

 Learnt basic Yul Assembly with Node Guardians quests, worked on Caddi social feature 👀

 ---
+### Dec 25th
+Did a bit of Caddi engineering on Caddi social

+---
+### Dec 26th
+Did a bit of Caddi engineering on Caddi social, but Christmas day and fam time

+---
+### Dec 27th
+Caddi social + Backend DB integration

+---

+### Caddi Social

 ### Ideas
 I probably won't get round to half of these ideas but here are some of the things I intend to explore.